Asplenium trichomanes: Distribution and habitat

 It is widespread in temperate and subarctic areas and also occurs in mountainous regions in the tropics.
 Its range includes most of Europe and much of Asia south to Turkey, Iran and the Himalayas with a population in Yemen.
 It occurs in northern, southern and parts of eastern Africa and also in eastern Indonesia, south-east Australia, Tasmania, New Zealand and Hawaii.
 It is found in North America and Central America and Cuba, and the northern and western regions of South America such as Chile.
-Even though its range is wide spread, it is often rare, and populations are widely spread out from each other based on the available of suitable habitat.
+Even though its range is wide spread, it is often rare, and populations are widely spread out from each other based on the availability of suitable habitat.

 It grows in rocky habitats such as cliffs, scree slopes, walls and mine waste, the type of rock used as a substrate depending on the subspecies.
 It grows from sea-level up to 3000 metres in North America while in the British Isles it reaches 870 metres.

 In the US state of Minnesota A. trichomanes is listed as a threatened species.
 It occurs on ledges and in crevices on moist, east-facing cliffs and occasionally on talus with similar conditions.
 The Minnesota populations are Asplenium trichomanes subsp. trichomanes.